maratai/craftery/coding/computer_keyboards.md

 - I mostly have 2.4GHz wireless for the "extra" computing devices (Micro Journal, rpi) because I lose the dongles and USB-A is a Problem on fucking MacBook Pro. :] I do find that, unlike Bluetooth, these tend to just work.
 - For "full-sized" or even "mostly full" keyboards, I cannot cope with ortholinear layouts.
 For ickle thumb-typing keyboards, it's fine.
 - I type in QWERTY (US) but did at one point achieve 40 wpm in Dvorak because, uh, boredom and/or grad school procrastination.
 But in real life, QWERTY.
 - I have not yet tried a chording keyboard.
-I'm intrigued by them, though.
+I'm intrigued by them, though, and I have one on order.